NayeonKeum/NayeonKeum/README.md

 ▶️  Major `IT Engineering` / `Statistics` at SMWU 19th.

-▶️  I'd like to introduce myself as a `problem analyst💡`, who goes beyond problem solving.
+▶️  I'd like to introduce myself as a `problem analyst💡`, who goes beyond problem-solving.

 ▶️  Also like `software developing` and `communities`.

-  -  Maybe thats the reason why I have been in `5 clubs👯‍♂️`, and two times more communities so far.
-  -  [BOAZ](https://www.bigdataboaz.com/), [GDSC](https://gdsc.community.dev/sookmyung-womens-university/), [KUSITMS](https://cafe.naver.com/kusitms), [MadCamp](https://madcamp.io/), [SOLUX](https://solux.tistory.com/), and etc(check my organization list).

-▶️  Interested in `DevOps`, `Platform Engineering`, `Cloud Computing`, `MLOps`, and etc.
+▶️  Interested in `DevOps`, `Platform Engineering`, `Cloud Computing`, `MLOps`, etc.

-▶️  Also I'm the `Cloud Captains` recipients of this year's  `Linux Foundation Training Scholarship Program 2023`

 ▶️  Also participated in [Kubecon + CloudNativeCon NA 2023](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/) as a Dan Kohn scholarship recipient of `CNCF`